WSR PARTNERSHIP PORTAL

 WELCOME

-Adventure Scientists’ Wild and Scenic Rivers Project seeks to address water quality data gaps and update the status of WSRs across the nation, improving how these river systems are managed and protected.
-Since 2020, more than 120 volunteer teams have collected water quality data from priority rivers across the country.
+The Wild and Scenic Rivers Project was a collaboration between Adventure Scientists, the U.S. Forest Service, National Park Service, and Bureau of Land Management to address water quality data gaps and update the status of Wild and Scenic Rivers (WSRs) across the nation, improving how these river systems are managed and protected.
+From 2020 through winter of 2023, more than 198 volunteer teams visited 201 priority rivers and collected water quality data.

-On this page, you will find further information about the project, important project dates, data summaries, data access, project resources, and media.
+On this page, you will find further information about the project, data summaries, data access, project resources, and media.

 If you have any questions or comments about this page, or want to see more information, don’t hesitate to reach out at admin@adventurescientists.org.